slott56/slott56.github.io/Pelican/content/blog/2013/07/2013_07_09-hamcalc_quirk_of_the_week.rst

 =========================

 :date: 2013-07-09 08:00
-:tags: HamCalc,preservation,GW-Basic,modernization,quirk
+:tags: HamCalc,preservation,GW-Basic,modernization
 :slug: 2013_07_09-hamcalc_quirk_of_the_week
 :category: Technologies
 :status: published

-The HamCalc program binhop is one of those little nuggets of beauty that might be helpful or might be useless.
+The HamCalc program **binhop** is one of those little nuggets of beauty that might be helpful or might be useless.
 Or.
 Perhaps there's some useful stuff commingled with quirky stuff.